tapis-project/documentation/source/technical/jobs.rst

 ^^^^^^^^^^^^^^^^

 Specify HPC batch scheduler arguments for the container runtime using the *schedulerOptions* parameter.
-Arguments specified in the application definition are appended to those in the submission request.
+Arguments specified in the system *logicalQueue* and the application are merged with those in the job submission request.
 The arguments for each scheduler are passed using that scheduler's conventions.

 Tapis defines a special scheduler option, **\-\-tapis-profile**, to support local scheduler conventions.
 Data centers sometimes customize their schedulers or restrict how those schedulers can be used.